ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 var arrayList =  ['a', 'b', 'c', 'd', 'e', 'f'];
 ```

-How can we empty above array?
+How can we empty the array above?

+### Answer

-> There are a couple of ways by which we can empty an array, So let's discuss all the possible way by which we can empty an array.
+There are a couple of ways by which we can empty an array, So let's discuss all the possible way by which we can empty an array.

-### Method 1
+#### Method 1

 ```javascript
 arrayList = [];